Presential sea

+The concept is currently not used officially by Argentina or Chile, as they adopted the extended continental shelf in their maps.

 Definition

-A mar presencial occurs when a state declares an interest in a maritime space, while still recognizing the liberties of any international waters it encompasses, in accordance with the United Nations Convention on the Law of the Sea.
+A presential sea occurs when a state declares an interest in a maritime space, while still recognizing the liberties of any international waters it encompasses, in accordance with the United Nations Convention on the Law of the Sea.
 The objective of the policy is to ensure rational exploitation of resources, avoiding the overexploitation and subsequent collapse of delicate marine ecosystem equilibria.
 Part of the idea is that every coastal nation has a sovereign right to subsistence.
 If marine resources are intercepted and exhausted before they enter the EEZ and territorial waters of coastal states, these states will be deprived of oceanic resources which they would otherwise harvest in their jurisdictional waters.
-Accordingly, a state can prevent ships that are overexploiting its mar presencial from calling its ports.
+Accordingly, a state can prevent ships that are overexploiting its presential sea from calling its ports.
 The legal basis of this theory was partially weakened as a results of the 1995 Straddling Fish Stocks Agreement, which dealt with the management of transboundary species and highly migratory fish that freely travel between high seas and EEZs.
-A concrete application of the theory of mar presencial occurred during the 1995 Turbot War, a conflict caused by the capture of a Spanish fishing vessel by the Canadian military.
+A concrete application of the theory of presential sea occurred during the 1995 Turbot War, a conflict caused by the capture of a Spanish fishing vessel by the Canadian military.

 Origin of the concept

-The "Theory of the Mar Presencial" was developed by a Commander-in-Chief of the Chilean Navy, Admiral Jorge Martínez Busch.
+The "theory of the presential sea" was developed by a Commander-in-Chief of the Chilean Navy, Admiral Jorge Martínez Busch.
 First presented in a master's class on May 4, 1990, it was expanded in another master's class on May 2, 1991.
 The definition was later broadened into a more general concept of greater utility, and applicable to coastal states worldwide.